5 Hours / 5 CEs

 • Intended Audience

-This training is designed for mental health professionals who are involved in or interested in conducting competency to stand trial evaluations, particularly those specializing in forensic psychology or forensic mental health.
-It is suitable for practitioners who currently perform or wish to expand their practice to include forensic evaluations of adjudicative competence for the criminal courts.
+This training is designed for mental health professionals who are involved in or interested in conducting competency to stand trial evaluations, with a focus on forensic psychology or forensic mental health.
+It is intended for those who specialize in forensic evaluations of adjudicative competence for the criminal courts.

 • Experience Level